New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A study conducted by scientists from the University of Adelaide has provided new information in the fight against breast cancer.
+A study by scientists at the University of Adelaide has provided new insights into the fight against breast cancer.

-The laboratory study was carried out under the supervision of Associate Professor Teresa Hickey and Dr Amy Dwyer, and Professor Wayne Tilley from the Dame Roma Mitchell Cancer Research Laboratories, in collaboration with researchers from Cancer Research UK (CRUK), the Institute of Cambridge (UK) and Imperial College London.
+The laboratory study was led by Associate Professor Theresa Hickey and Dr Amy Dwyer, and Professor Wayne Tilley from the Dame Roma Mitchell Cancer Research Laboratories, in collaboration with researchers from Cancer Research UK (CRUK), the University of Cambridge (UK) and Imperial College London.

-“This study identifies an important mechanism by which androgen receptor activity exerts anticancer effects in breast cancer,” said Associate Professor Hickey.
+"This study has identified an important mechanism by which androgen receptor activity exerts anti-cancer effects in breast cancer," said Associate Professor Hickey.

 The discovery supports work by a research team from the Dame Roma Mitchell Cancer Laboratory, led by Professor Tilley, published in The Lancet Oncology in February.
-This clinical trial showed that the androgen receptor stimulator drug Enosarma was effective against estrogen receptor-positive breast cancer, which accounts for up to 80% of all cases of this disease.
+This clinical trial showed that the androgen receptor stimulant drug enosarma was effective against oestrogen receptor-positive breast cancer, which accounts for up to 80% of all cases of the disease.

-"Androgen receptor-stimulating drugs are not yet part of the mainstream treatment for any type of breast cancer, but are gaining popularity for the treatment of estrogen receptor-positive disease.
+"Androgen receptor-stimulating drugs are not yet part of mainstream treatment for any type of breast cancer, but are gaining popularity for treating estrogen receptor-positive disease.

-A) FDR adjusted p-value and log change of GATA3 binding to chromatin (log2FC) in T-47D breast cancer cells treated with estradiol (E2) compared to control (Veh).
+A) FDR-adjusted p-value and log2FC of GATA3 chromatin binding in T-47D breast cancer cells treated with estradiol (E2) compared to control (Veh).

 B) Venn diagram showing the intersection of significantly enriched GATA3 binding sites upon exposure to E2 or dihydrotestosterone (DHT).

-C) FDR-adjusted p-value and log2FC of GATA3 chromatin binding events during concomitant hormone therapy compared with DHT alone.
+C) FDR-adjusted p-value and log2FC of GATA3 chromatin binding events with concomitant hormone therapy compared with DHT alone.

-D) Differential ER binding at common AR and GATA3 sites.
+D) Differential ER binding at common sites of AR and GATA3.

 Source: Genome Biology (2024).
 DOI: 10.1186/s13059-023-03161-y

-"The GATA3 study provides evidence that this new therapeutic strategy will work by providing an explanation of how it works."
+"The GATA3 study provides evidence that this new therapeutic strategy will work by providing an explanation for how it works."

 Associate Professor Hickey said she looked forward to further developments based on this research.
-"Although the current study focused on the interaction between the androgen receptor and GATA3, the new technology we used to identify this interaction has identified many other factors that interact with the androgen receptor in breast cancer cells," she said.
+"While the current study focused on the interaction between the androgen receptor and GATA3, the new technology we used to detect this interaction has identified many other factors that interact with the androgen receptor in breast cancer cells," she said.

 "We are currently investigating the importance of these other factors in mediating androgen receptor activity in breast cancer."